CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 <img src="Accomplishment-CookieJar/images/ScreenShots/BeautifulSoup.PNG" alt="Web-Scraping" width="960" height="540">

-[Stories 6 & 7: Beautiful Soup]
+[[Stories 6 & 7: Beautiful Soup]](Accomplishment-CookieJar/AccomplishmentTracker/templates/AccomplishmentTracker/AccomplishmentTracker_BS.html)

-Story 6: Create a new template for displaying information sourced from another website.
+- Story 6: Create a new template for displaying information sourced from another website.
 Use Beautiful Soup to data scrape the site and find the relevant information.

 Create a new template for displaying the content